Skip to content

 Design Selection for the Application

-One factor stands out as the primary cause of premature seal failure — application.
+Application is one factor that is the primary cause of premature seal failure.
 This involves defining the conditions inside the seal chamber, which dictate how long and how well the seal performs.
 Once these conditions are known, the best seal design for the conditions should be selected.

 Extending the life of end-face mechanical seals primarily depends on clean and cool operation, which is directly affected by the application.

-Misapplication of materials of construction is a common error that rapidly leads to premature seal failure.
-For example, process fluids that are sticky, such as glue, molasses, and paint, can bind the faces together.
+Misapplication of construction materials is a common error that rapidly leads to premature seal failure.
+For example, sticky process fluids, such as glue, molasses, and paint, can bind the faces together.

 – Pumps & Systems, August 2019